 Unfortunately, she was also well-known for—and often times overshadowed by—her infamous love life, still being referred to as the ex-sister-in-law of Bruce Lee due to her marriage to Peter Lee.
 Much like her passion-infused romance novels, rumour has it that her relationship with Wong Jim overlapped with his previous marriage.
 The pair parted on amicable terms, but not before starting an advertising agency together.

 Having spent her life wearing different hats—novelist, weather girl, divorcee, socialite, businesswoman—the role she seemed most comfortable in was a writer.
 She was a regular columnist for local newspaper Ming Pao and the Hong Kong Daily News, and, according to well-known martial arts novelist Jin Yong, “the best modern woman essayist.”

 Lam wrote up until the end of her life in 2018, with Ming Pao publishing her final column post-mortem.
-As most writers seem to be, she sought a poetic understanding of life, death, and nature.
+She sought a poetic understanding of life, death, and nature.
 She once wrote, “It's gratitude to life by living well and dreaming well,” and looking at the full life she led, refusing to abide by social constraints or career paths, she truly lived and dreamed to the fullest.

 In the city that rushes us to carve out careers and identities in our early twenties, Hon Lai-chu’s Kafka-esque books explore the flip side of the city of neon lights and jay-walking.
 To get lost in the hustle and bustle of the city and to face an internal struggle for freedom—rather than with your surroundings—seems to be a recurring theme of Hon’s pieces.